 There are many adverbs of place in English, such as above and ahead, behind and beneath, downstairs and downtown, for example.
 Many of them look quite similar to each other, which can be misleading.
 Besides, other adverbs can also be used as prepositions, such as around or behind, making it even more complicated.
 Today we show you how to use these adverbs, and we propose some examples and a list of the most used.

 The adverbs of place serve to name the area or space in which the actions or events occur.
 They are generally used to answer the “Where” question.

-They are usually placed after the principal verb or after the proposition that they modify in the sentence:
+They are usually placed after the principal verb or before the proposition that they modify in the sentence:

 - He looked around, but he couldn’t find his keys.

 - You’re going back to church.

 - Please stay here and I will come back soon.

 - Just head North and you’ll see a post office near the river.